Jdd2020/rumii/README.md

 4. Open a new terminal, and run the "flutter run" command.
 This will resolve any dependency issues.
 You will be prompted to choose a web browser at this time (your system browser is recommended, e.g. press "1" for Windows on a Windows machine).

-7. The first launch may take longer than usual, but Rumii should boot up momentarily! :)
+7. Rumii should boot up momentarily! :)
+   -  Note: Rumii has a responsive interface suitable to different screen sizes, however we recommend condensing your browser to a mobile size for the best User Experience! (e.g. 25-30% as wide as your computer screen)

 ## How to Perform Key Tasks